Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

   `--enable` flag.
 * All Cppcheck Errors and Warnings are enabled by default.
 * Cppcheck addon support is limited in terms of configuration.
-Checkers residing in Cppcheck addons cannot be listed through the Cppcheck commandline interface.
+Checkers residing in Cppcheck addons cannot be listed through the Cppcheck command line interface.
 Because of this limitation, these checkers cannot be disabled.
   Right now the only way to silence a report is to suppress them after the analysis.
 These addon checkers also cannot be listed with the `CodeChecker